Proximal indirect comparison: Reweighting and adjustment proxies

+Problem-specific effect measures allow for the relaxation of the distribution-level Assumption~\ref{asn:identify}\ref{eqn:identify-zy}.
+In this work, we work with the CATE transportability Assumption~\ref{asn:causal}\ref{asn:transportability}, and the target parameter is an ATE.
+It suffices to assume that

+That is, we allow \(Z\) and \(Y\) to be dependent conditioning on \((A,X,U)\) in the source RCT, as long as \(Z\) is not an effect modifier of \(A\) on \(Y\) on the CATE scale after adjusting for \((X,U)\).

-We would like the adjustment proxy \(W\) to emulate the effect of \(U\) in the mean outcome difference model.
+Heuristically, we want the adjustment proxy \(W\) to emulate the effect of \(U\) in the mean outcome difference model.
 Similarly, the reweighting proxy \(Z\) should take the place of \(U\) in the participation odds model.
-To this end, we introduce two sets of functions involving the proxies on the full data distribution:
+To this end, we introduce two sets of functions involving the proxies, which are defined on the full data distribution: